There’s something about a cake covered with fondant that elevates it to a professional level, even if your cake decorating skills are basic, at best.

-If you really want to step up your cake decorating game with little to no additional skill or effort required, this set of 8 embossed plastic fondant rollers are exactly what you’re looking for.
+If you really want to step up your cake-decorating game with little to no additional skill or effort required, this set of 8 embossed plastic fondant rollers is exactly what you’re looking for.

 They’re not the longest pins on the market, but with so many designs to choose from, they had to make our top 5.

-- With 8 different patterns to choose from, you’ll be set for every occasion, from Christmas to wedding cakes
+- 8 different patterns at your disposal, perfect for every occasion, from delightful Christmas cookies to elegant wedding cakes.

 5. SK Mini Fondant Roller